-2. Commercial Model
+2. Commercial Modelling

+What is a commercial model?
 Working as a Commercial Model is undoubtedly the most versatile of the Model genres.
 Due to the nature of the work required (needing to be ‘everything to everyone’) Commercial Models require the most training & development to fulfil briefs, and as a result, are the best remunerated of all the Model categories.
 Unlike Fashion/Editorial Models, Commercial Models are not restricted by age, height, or size.
 This modelling type is the most open to diverse and new talent.

 Commercial modelling is more about selling a product or service, and therefore these Models shoot for a wide range of advertisements in catalogues and commercials for clients across all industries.
 Commercial Models live in areas where reputable modelling agencies are located and can comfortably work full-time in this capacity.
 Core traits of the best commercial Models are a strong, adaptable, relatable repertoire with an innate ability to invoke feelings, emotions and passion through their work for the clients’ desired audience to purchase their product or service.